MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authz-group-entra-id.md

 # Enable your Java WebLogic web app to sign in users and restrict access to pages using security groups and groups claims with the Microsoft identity platform

-This article demonstrates how to create a Java WebLogic web app that signs in users with [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and restricts access to pages based on Azure Active Directory security group membership.
+This article demonstrates how to create a Java WebLogic web app that signs in users with [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and restricts access to pages based on Microsoft Entra ID security group membership.

 ![Overview](./media/topology.png)

-An Identity Developer session covered Azure AD App roles and security groups, featuring this scenario and how to handle the overage claim.
+An Identity Developer session covered Microsoft Entra ID App roles and security groups, featuring this scenario and how to handle the overage claim.
 [Watch the video Using Security Groups and Application Roles in your apps](https://www.youtube.com/watch?v=LRoc-na27l0)

 [!INCLUDE [enable-java-servlet-webapp-authz-group-entra-id.md](includes/enable-java-servlet-webapp-authz-group-entra-id.md)]